 18th November 2017 marks the 10th anniversary of the Print Conductor print management software.

-Mikhael Bolgov, project manager, says:
+Mikhael Bolgov, head of product, says:

 “Today we're proud to be celebrating 10 years of the first release of our batch printing software - Print Conductor.
 Initially it was a utility designed for testing Universal Document Converter.
 Back in 2007, we didn't really think Print Conductor would become a standalone large-scale software product which helps so many people today to facilitate batch printing of documents!"